Robert Loggia: Career

 Loggia was nominated for the Academy Award for Best Supporting Actor for his portrayal of crusty private detective Sam Ransom in the crime thriller Jagged Edge (1985).
 He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, his first such honor, for portraying FBI agent Nick Mancuso in the TV series Mancuso, FBI (1989–1990), a follow-up to the previous year's miniseries Favorite Son (1988).
 Loggia appeared as a mobster in multiple films, including Bill Sykes, the immoral loanshark and shipyard agent in Disney's animated film Oliver & Company (1988), Salvatore "The Shark" Macelli in John Landis' Innocent Blood (1992), Mr. Eddy in David Lynch's Lost Highway (1997), and Don Vito Leoni in David Jablin's The Don's Analyst (1997).
-Additionally, he played violent mobster Feech La Manna in several episodes of The Sopranos.
+He also played violent mobster Feech La Manna in several episodes of The Sopranos.

 In 1998, Loggia appeared in a television commercial lampooning obscure celebrity endorsements.
 In it, a young boy names Loggia as someone he would trust to recommend Minute Maid orange-tangerine blend.
 Loggia instantly appears and endorses the drink, to which the boy exclaims, "Whoa, Robert Loggia!"
-The commercial was later referenced in a Malcolm in the Middle episode in which Loggia made a guest appearance as "Grandpa Victor" (for which he received his second Emmy nomination); in it, Loggia drinks some orange juice, then spits it out and complains about the presence of pulp.

-In addition to voicing Sykes in Disney's Oliver & Company, Loggia had several other voice acting roles, in multiple media, including: Admiral Petrarch in the computer game FreeSpace 2 (1999) and the anime movie The Dog of Flanders (1997), crooked cop Ray Machowski in the video game Grand Theft Auto III (2001), and a recurring role on the Adult Swim animated TV comedy series Tom Goes to the Mayor (2004–2006).
+The commercial was later referenced in a Malcolm in the Middle episode in which Loggia made a guest appearance as "Grandpa Victor" (for which he received a second Emmy nomination); in it, Loggia drinks orange juice, spits it out, and complains about the presence of pulp.
+In addition to voicing Sykes in Disney's Oliver & Company, Loggia had several more voice acting roles in multiple media, including: Admiral Petrarch in the computer game FreeSpace 2 (1999) and the anime movie The Dog of Flanders (1997), crooked cop Ray Machowski in Grand Theft Auto III, a 2001 video game, and a recurring role on the Adult Swim animated TV comedy series Tom Goes to the Mayor (2004–2006).